Skip to main content Skip to main navigation

 Abstract

 This collection contains the personal papers of Charles M. Higgins (1854-1929).
 Higgins was a prominent ink manufacturer and creator of Higgins American India Ink.
-He was the head of the Charles M. Higgins Company, manufacturers of the drawing ink he invented.
-The company's operations were located in the Brooklyn neighborhood of Park Slope.
-The collection contains many papers, both pamphlets and typescripts, written by Higgins on the topics of compulsory vaccination, religious ethics, morality, and patriotism.
+The collection contains both pamphlets and typescripts written by Higgins on the topics of compulsory vaccination, religious ethics, morality, and patriotism, as well as photographs, clippings, and certificates.

 Born in County Leitrim, Ireland in 1854 to Dennis and Rachel Elizabeth Higgins, Charles Higgins arrived in America at the age of six, several months after the arrival of his parents.
 The family settled in an apartment at 464 Columbia Street in Brooklyn, an Irish working-class neighborhood where Higgins attended school until the age of nine.
 By the age of twenty-five, he was working as a patent solicitor and living at 411 Atlantic Avenue with his mother and two sisters.
 After working for several companies, he set out on his own as an independent patent solicitor, securing patents for clients and experimenting with inventions of his own, including, in 1880, a black ink he hoped would replace the popular Chinese stick or "India" ink.

 He worked on the ink at home with the help of his sister Marguerite and brother-in-law John Gianella, who in 1885 became his partner in the "Chas.
 M. Higgins [and] Co., manufacturers of Inks and Adhesives" business.
-He continued to work as a patent solicitor until 1888, when he sold the business and purchased a factory at 168-170 Eighth Street to devote his time to the ink business.
+He continued to work as a patent solicitor until 1888, when he sold the business and purchased a factory at 168-170 Eighth Street in Park Slope to devote his time to the ink business.
 The factory employed up to 48 men and women, many of them Irish immigrants.
 Higgins secured 26 patents for processes, formulas, and devices used in the business, which gained a national reputation and quickly expanded.
-In 1898, Higgins purchased 271 Ninth Street, which served as company headquarters and administrative offices.
+In 1898, Higgins purchased 271 Ninth Street, near the border of Park Slope and Gowanus, which served as company headquarters and administrative offices.
 Higgins also purchased the adjoining land at 273–277 Ninth Street, which he developed into a second factory, with an official address of 240 Eighth Street (240–244 Eighth Street in period documents).
+The buildings are still standing as of 2026.

 In 1899, Higgins married Alexandra Fransioli.
-She moved into 499 Fourth Street, which Higgens shared with his mother.
-Rachel Elizabeth Higgins died in 1901, but the couple remained in the house until 1903, when they moved to 101 Prospect Park West.
+She moved into 499 Fourth Street, which Higgins shared with his mother.
+Rachel Elizabeth Higgins died in 1901, and by 1903, the couple had moved to 101 Prospect Park West.
 They had three children: a son, Tracy Higgins, and two daughters, Lisbeth Higgins Hamm and Rachel Higgins Everson.

 Higgins was an early opponent of compulsory vaccination, thinking it harmful.
 For many years he was the treasurer of the Anti-Vaccination League of America.
-He wrote many pamphlets on this subject, including Horror of Vaccination (1920).
+He wrote many pamphlets on this subject, and also a book titled Horrors of Vaccination (1920).

 In 1900, Charles M. Higgins wrote an open letter to the editor of the Brooklyn Eagle on "Justice for China," at the time of the Boxer Rebellion.